 What is Pupil Premium?

 The Pupil Premium was introduced in April 2011.
 It is allocated to children who are eligible for Free School Meals (FSM) in both mainstream and non-mainstream settings or who have been eligible in the past 6 years (EVER 6).
-Schools also receive funding for children who have been looked after continuously for more than six months (pupil premium plus) and children of service personnel (known as the service premium).
+Schools also receive funding for children who have been looked after continuously for more than six months (PLAC pupil premium) and children of service personnel (known as the service premium).

 Why has it been introduced?